iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 As we've seen above in the "Embedding Actions within Events" section, one can multi-type a JSON-LD object.
 If (and only if) your chosen semantic context (in our case, schema.org) doesn't have a Type you need, or only offers a very general type, you can bring in an additional type from another semantic resource.

 > [!WARNING]
 > Be very careful when using external semantic resources as `@type`s.
-If you're JSON object is meant to represent a physical thing like a specific physical, particular instance of a sensor, you should not use a SKOS concept as a value of `@type`, as this would suggest you're actually talking about a concept of the sensor, rather than about the physical sensor itself.
-You can use an OWL Class (whose instances represent physical things, rather than concepts about those things) from a more formal ontology like SOSA, like [SOSA:Sensor](http://www.w3.org/ns/sosa/).
+For example, if your JSON object is meant to represent a physical thing like a specific physical, particular instance of a sensor, you should probably not use a SKOS concept as a value of `@type`, as this would suggest you're actually talking about a description of meaning, rather than about a real-world entity.
+You can use an OWL Class (whose instances represent physical things, rather than concepts about those things, and which has more rigid/clear interpretations) from a more formal ontology like SOSA, like [SOSA:Sensor](http://www.w3.org/ns/sosa/).

 Let's use this to express that a schema.org `Product` is also a SOSA `Sensor`